rmjordas/awesome-vue/content/components-and-libraries/ui-utilities.md

 - [vue-scrollview](https://github.com/chrishurlburt/vue-scrollview) - A component utilizing scoped slots to detect when a vue component enters and leaves the viewport.
 - [vue-scrollactive](https://github.com/eddiemf/vue-scrollactive) - Adds an active class in a menu item based on the current section in viewport, also scrolling to the section when clicking the menu item.
 - [vue-intersect](https://github.com/heavyy/vue-intersect) - A Vue component to add intersection-observer to a Vue component or HTML element.
-- [vue-scrollmonitor](https://github.com/AlexandreBonaventure/vue-scrollmonitor) - A Vue plugin to watch visibility state of elements inside viewport with a wide range of browsers supported (use provide/inject so compat vue@2.2.x)
+- [vue-scrollmonitor](https://github.com/AlexandreBonaventure/vue-scrollmonitor) - A Vue plugin to watch visibility state of elements inside viewport with a wide range of browsers supported (use provide/inject so compat Vue 2.2.x)
 - [vue-stroll](https://github.com/xiaoluoboding/vue-stroll) - An Awesome CSS3 list scroll effects component for Vue.js 2.x.
 - [navscroll-js](https://github.com/nash403/navscroll-js) - Highlights menu items as you scroll, and also scrolls to a section when a menu item clicked.
 Use as a vue component, a vue directive or with vanilla js.
 - [vue-scrollwatch](https://github.com/Desdesdesgo/vue-scrollwatch) - A light plugin detecting scroll event,customize callback when element enter viewport,expose 'scrollTo' api to scroll to specific element .Using vue directive.